Mayitzin/ahrs/docs/source/attitude_representations.rst

 An attitude describes the orientation of a frame with respect to a reference frame.

-Common attitude representations include Euler angles, Euler-Rodrigues, Gibb's vectors quaternions, and more.
+Common attitude representations include Rotation Matrices, Euler angles, Euler-Rodrigues, Gibb's vectors quaternions, and more.

 Two main representations are considered: